arup-group/gtfs_skims/docs/contributing.md

 --8<-- "README.md:docs-install-dev"

-If installing directly with pip, you can install these libraries using the `dev` option, i.e., `pip install -e '.[dev]'`If you plan to make changes to the code then please make regular use of the following tools to verify the codebase while you work:
+If installing directly with pip, you can install these libraries using the `dev` option, i.e., `pip install -e '.[dev]'`

+If you plan to make changes to the code then please make regular use of the following tools to verify the codebase while you work:

 - `pre-commit`: run `pre-commit install` in your command line to load inbuilt checks that will run every time you commit your changes.
 The checks are: 1. check no large files have been staged, 2. lint python files for major errors, 3. format python files to conform with the [PEP8 standard](https://peps.python.org/pep-0008/).
 You can also run these checks yourself at any time to ensure staged changes are clean by calling `pre-commit`.
+- `pytest` - run the unit test suite and check test coverage.

+### Rapid-fire testing

-- `pytest` - run the unit test suite and check test coverage.### Rapid-fire testing The following options allow you to strip down the test suite to the bare essentials:2.
-You can avoid generating coverage reports, by adding the `--no-cov` argument: `pytest --no-cov`.
+The following options allow you to strip down the test suite to the bare essentials:
+1. You can avoid generating coverage reports, by adding the `--no-cov` argument: `pytest --no-cov`.
-3. By default, the tests run with up to two parallel threads, to increase this to e.g. 4 threads: `pytest -n4`.
+1. By default, the tests run with up to two parallel threads, to increase this to e.g. 4 threads: `pytest -n4`.

 All together: